TimourX/SophosQuest/README.md

 ### Moofah:
 - The moofah will be a new entity (in development);

-- The moofah fur armor is a new dyeable armor, that is less resistant than the leather armor, but it gives the effect of slow falling and resistance when you have the complete set;
+- The moofah fur armor is a new dyeable armor, that is less resistant than the leather armor, but it gives the effect of slow falling and resistance when you have the complete set.
+You will need moofah furs and moofah fleeceballs to craft it;

+- The moofah fleeceball is a new block.
+Craft it with 9 moofah furs;

 ---